netpyoung/jjamppong/README.md

 `Jjamppong` is gui logcat written in [Clojure]

+* this project's name is temporary. so, this repository url will be changed (maybe)

 ## history
 When i was testing android app via `adb logcat`, It's not enough for me.